 Owner / Funeral Director

-Pat has had a wide array of funeral experience, from working with his father at the family funeral home in Decatur, to working at Nelson’s Funeral Home in Chicago, to managing a branch at D.O.
+Pat has had a wide array of funeral experience, from working with his father at the family funeral home in Decatur, Nelson’s Funeral Home in Chicago,and managing a branch at D.O.
 McComb & Sons, a large firm in Fort Wayne.
 Then in 1998, Pat partnered with David S. Haggard and the firm became Haggard & Sefton Funeral Home.

 Pat enjoys spending time with his family and buddies, loves to fish, and being outdoors.
 He is a huge sports fan especially for the Bellmont Braves, Indiana Hoosiers, Notre Dame, and the Chicago Cubs.
 He hopes to spend more time traveling in the years to come.